grey-software/personal-website-starter-nuxt/deploy/Netlify.md

 Here are few steps to follow for deploying your web application on Netlify.

 ### Step 1: Sign Up
-If you are new to netlify, go ahead and [Sign up](https://app.netlify.com/signup) with one of the following accounts:
+If you are new to netlify, go ahead and [Sign up](https://app.netlify.com/signup) with any of the following accounts:
 * Github
 * Gitlab
 * Bitbucket